dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 ---
 # Migrations Overview

-In real world projects, data models change as features get implemented: new entities or properties are added and removed, and database schemas needs to be changed accordingly to be kept in sync with the application.
+In real world projects, data models change as features get implemented: new entities or properties are added and removed, and database schemas need to be changed accordingly to be kept in sync with the application.
 The migrations feature in EF Core provides a way to incrementally update the database schema to keep it in sync with the application's data model while preserving existing data in the database.

 At a high level, migrations function in the following way: